eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/Connector Kit/Development View/Management-API Walkthrough/3-policy-definitions.md

 }
 ```

-### Only pass single Business Partner
+### Only let pass a Business Partner Group

-A Business Partner Group is an identifiable group of BPNs that are allowed to pass this constraint.
+A Business Partner Group is a group of BPNs that are allowed to pass this constraint.
 A BPN can be added
 to a group even after a Contract Offer for a certain BPN-Group was published.
 For this, there's the EDC-Management-API
 `/business-partner-groups` endpoint offering CRUD-Operations.